Hexafluoroacetone

 Hexafluoroacetone (HFA) is a chemical compound with the formula (CF_{3})_{2}CO.
 It is structurally similar to acetone; however, its reactivity is markedly different.
 It is a colourless, hygroscopic, nonflammable, highly reactive gas characterized by a musty odour.
 According to electron diffraction, HFA and acetone adopt very similar structures, the C-O distance being only longer in the fluorinated compound (124.6 vs 121.0 pm), possibly due to steric effects.

 The term "hexafluoroacetone" can refer to the sesquihydrate (1.5 H_{2}O), which is a hemihydrate of hexafluoropropane-2,2-diol (F_{3}C)_{2}C(OH)_{2}, a geminal diol.
 Hydrated HFA behaves differently from the anhydrous material.

 Synthesis

-The industrial route to HFA involves treatment of hexachloroacetone with HF (a Finkelstein reaction):
+The industrial route to HFA involves treatment of hexachloroacetone with HF: